Top 30 Most Common Quality Assurance Interview Questions You Should Prepare For

 2. What is the difference between Quality Assurance, Quality Control, and Testing?

-Interviewers want to know if you understand the distinct roles within quality management.
+Interviewers want to confirm you understand the distinct scopes of these related but different quality concepts.

 How to answer:

-Explain the differences in focus: QA (process prevention), QC (product detection), and Testing (execution to find defects).
+Explain QA (process-oriented, prevention), QC (product-oriented, detection), and Testing (a subset of QC, executing to find bugs).

 Example answer: